Saudi Arabia Dining Trends: What's Changing in 2026

 This growth in the fine dining segment is backed by “a young population, increased incomes, and a shift in consumer lifestyle,” Nour Yamout Katanani, Director of Marketing and Communications at Advanced Tastes Holding Group told Campaign Middle East.

-Another F&B segment that has been gaining traction in the kingdom is the QSR segment.
+Another F&B segment that has been gaining traction in the kingdom is the QSR segment, which includes local restaurants and global fast-food options.

-As noted in a recent restaurant trends report, Saudi Arabia’s QSR market is projected to reach $16.62 billion by 2033, up from $9.23 billion in 2024, with a CAGR of 6.78% between 2025 and 2033.
+Saudi Arabia’s QSR market is projected to reach $16.62 billion by 2033, up from $9.23 billion in 2024, with a CAGR of 6.78% between 2025 and 2033.

 Factors supporting the growth of Saudi’s QSR market include rapid digitization, shifting customer preferences, the growing middle class, and tourism growth.
-A tech-savvy population, increased use of mobile ordering and delivery services, and government support for food businesses are also factors.

 Based on recent restaurant trends reports and market forecasts, here are the top trends shaping Saudi Arabia’s restaurant industry.